akshaim/riot_lorawan_demo/lorawan_saul/README.md

 application makes us of RIOT's own native LoRaWAN stack called GNRC LoRaWAN and a generic actuator/sensor abstraction layer in RIOT called SAUL.

+For this demo boards will use a mixture of `dht` and `tsl4531x` sensors.
+For each board this has to be configured beforehand (either uncommenting the Makefile or passing e.g `USEMODULE=dht` as environment variable).

 Usage
 =====